SlimeVR/SlimeVR-Docs-Site/index.md

 If you have any problems, feel free to reach out on the [SlimeVR discord](https://discord.gg/SlimeVR).

-*Written by adigyran#1121, edited by QuantumRed#0001, CalliePepper#0666 and Emojikage#3095, styled by CalliePepper#0666*
+*Written by adigyran#1121 and CalliePepper#0666, edited by QuantumRed#0001, CalliePepper#0666 and Emojikage#3095, styled by CalliePepper#0666*